Mario Miranda’s Art Work: Souvenir from Goa

 Wiki mentions: right from the tender age of six Mario Miranda showed his inclinations towards drawing, the walls of his home were his first canvas.
 He pursued his passion more than his studies.
 His early works appeared in Illustrated Weekly of India, a weekly magazine of India.
 Soon he was offered work in several other reputed magazines of India.
 A scholarship for travel and a year’s stay in Portugal helped him broaden his horizon.

-His art work can be now brought back home in the form of a piece of cutlery or a framed wall hanging or a T-shirt and numerous other options.
-I have made five trips to Goa till date and each time I keep bringing back some souvenir or the other and still feel my collection isn’t enough.
+Mario Miranda’s art work can be now brought back home in the form of a souvenir.
+A piece of cutlery or a framed wall hanging or a T-shirt and numerous other options.
+I have made five trips to Goa till date and each time I keep bringing back some souvenir or the other.
+Yet I feel my collection isn’t enough.

 He got a series of awards from not only Government of India but also from the heads of several other countries.